freeradical13/freeradical13.github.io/index.md

 Digestion occurs in the [Gastrointestinal Tract][] (or GI tract, or [Alimentary Canal][], or gut) which includes the mouth, esophagus, stomach, small intestine, large intestine, and anus.

 The [stomach][] is an organ that stores food and starts its processing.
 As food stretches the walls of the stomach, the hormone Gastrin is released which causes the secretion of [gastric acid][] to begin food digestion.
 Gastric acid is made of Hydrochloric Acid (HCl) and [Pepsin][] (synthesized with HCl from [Pepsinogen][]) and has a pH of about 2 which denatures proteins and kills most bacteria.
-[Proteases][] are enzymes that break down proteins into amino acids and Pepsin is one such protease.
+Pepsin is a protease which breaks down proteins.
 HCl is produced by parietal cells, pepsinogen is produced by chief cells, and mucus is produced by mucous cells.
 The partly digested, acidic collection called [Chyme][] is passed onto the small intestine.

 The [small intestine][] completes most food digestion.
 The [Duodenum][] is the first part of the small intestine which completes the breakdown of the chyme using juices from the pancreas, liver, and gallbladder.
 The entry of chyme into the small intestine stimulates secretion of the hormone [Secretin][] which stimulates the pancreas to secrete Biocarbonate into the duodenum which acts as a buffer for digestion.
 The pancreas also secretes the proteases [Trypsin][] and [Chymotrypsin][] into the duodenum.